hywel/hywel.github.io/_posts/blog/2016-02-21-international-mother-language-day.md

 date: 2016-02-21T11:44:28+11:00
 ---

 Today is International Mother Language Day.
-Although it is not my mother tongue (or even my grandmother tongue), it *is* my great grandmother tongue.
+Below are a few ways to say hello in some languages that are dear to me.
+Welsh, although it is not my mother tongue--or even my grandmother tongue--*is* my great grandmother tongue.

 > Shwmae, Sut ydych chi?
 (Welsh)
 > "Hello, How are you"